| January 23, 1995 - North Jersey Herald & News by Cyril Tuohy

 absentee landlords," he said, expressing concern that the town's

 urbanization would devalue home prices.
 "It's a snowballing effect.
-We want

 to make sure homes are kept in good condition."